 Tom Jolliffe looks at the eclectic range of comic book movies brought out in the 1990s…

 The MCU.
-The DCEU.
-Modern multiplex cinemas are usually packed to the rafters with comic book adaptations, but in the 1980s, the notion of comic book films being a lucrative well to create marketable movies was a little far fetched.
+The DCU.
+Modern multiplex cinemas have been packed to the rafters with comic book adaptations for decades now, but in the 1980s, the notion of comic book films being a lucrative well to create marketable movies was a little far fetched.

 The very top tier characters were deemed a gamble worth taking, such as Batman and Superman, but the studio ending incompetence of Superman IV: The Quest for Peace showed even the biggest characters in comic book lore weren’t guaranteed to bring box office glory.
 Of course the haphazard and underfinanced film, opening to universal derision, probably didn’t help.
 Tim Burton’s Batman though did the kind of business at the end of the 80s which suggested comic book adaptations might prove a thriving market in the 1990s.

 On the surface of it, you might well believe studios weren’t really into the idea too much.
 We all know of the big boys, and the continuing adventures of Batman, but few remember many of the eras comic book adaptations, in part because so many bombed and further, many were poor.
 In actuality, the decade was littered with a mass of comic book films.

 The start of the decade brought Captain America to screen, long before Chris Evans brought Steve Rogers to life in Kevin Feige’s MCU.
 It was Albert Pyun, the mercurial B-movie specialist with a penchant for the weird and wacky, who was tasked with bringing all the American hero to screen, under a rebranded Cannon (post the Golan and Globus split).
 Matt Salinger played Cap, trundling around with easy grinning charm, but minus the star power of Evans say.